Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/_index.md

 ---
 ## Objectives
+{{% note %}}
+Module 1 – Introduction to Contrast Security
+Module 2 – Instrumenting a Container
+Module 3 – Instrumenting a Java application
+Module 4 – Adding Contrast Security to a Jenkins Pipeline Module 5 - Using the Contrast API
+{{% /note %}}

 This workshop contains several modules covering different use cases.
 The objectives for each module will be explained by your instructor and the presentation materials.

 ---